 ZIPP 454 NSW WHEELSET REVIEW – A WHALE OF A TALE

 The following review is part of the post BEST AERO BIKE WHEELS

 The storylines in reviews of Zipp’s 454 NSW wheelset have been hard to ignore.
 Whale fins, biomimicry, sawtooth, vortex, the shape of things to come.
 All these analogies, descriptions and hyperbole to describe how the wheels are supposed to uniquely defeat crosswinds with their rim depths that vary between 55 to 59mm.

 I like a good story as much as the next cyclist but I really wanted to know how they perform before suggesting anyone buy them.

-The Zipp 454 NSW perform like the Zipp 404 NSW I reviewed here in my post comparing the Best Aero Bike Wheels.
+The Zipp 454 NSW perform like the first generation Zipp 404 NSW I reviewed here in my post comparing the Best Aero Bike Wheels.
 I headlined the 404 NSW review “A top pick for flat road races, crits, TTs or solo breakaways”.
 I’d say all that is true for the 454.

 Except, the front wheel of the 454 wobbles in the wind.
 By design.
 Of course, Zipp doesn’t call it wobbling.
 (See stories on whale fins, biomimicry, etc.).
 The wobble helps keep your bike on your line without you having to steer it there yourself.